Skip to content

 Circular index of the first occurrence of value.

 Searches one full revolution by default.
 Searching past the end wraps around.
+A stop at or below start (including a negative stop, which is not treated as end-relative) searches nothing.

 Examples: